Published by Christina Riley. Last Updated on October 20, 2023.

 Just down the street from the Children’s Museum is a great spot in Greensboro to learn local history.
-The 17,000 square foot Greensboro History Museum houses stories and exhibits that tell the history of Guilford County through today.
+The 17,000 square foot Greensboro Historical Museum houses stories and exhibits that tell the history of Guilford County through today.

 The museum resides in a beautiful building that was once the First Presbyterian Church of Greensboro and the Smith Memorial Building.

 Greensboro Science Center

 4301 Lawndale Dr

-Primarily focused on science, we also consider Greensboro Science Center worthy of inclusion in this guide to museums in Greensboro.
+Primarily focused on science, we also consider Greensboro Science Center worthy of inclusion in this guide to Greensboro museums.
 Here you can experience a wide variety of educational programs and wildlife.

 The GSC also has a petting zoo open on weekends, but you can also meet creatures through hands-on sites inside and outside.

-Additional activities at Greensboro Science Center include Omnisphere shows, Skywild ropes courses and ziplines, and behind-the-scenes inside tracks.
+Additional activities at the Science Center in Greensboro NC include Omnisphere shows, Skywild ropes courses and ziplines, and behind-the-scenes inside tracks.

 Admission is free for children ages 2 and under.
 If your little ones are older, prices start at $17.50.
 Thanks to our memberships with the NC Zoo in Asheboro and the Museum of Life and Science in Durham, we’ve gotten in for a discount.

 Guilford Courthouse National Military Park (Free)

 2332 New Garden Rd

-Guilford Courthouse National Military Park is one of the most interesting museums in Greensboro.
+Guilford Courthouse National Military Park is one of the most interesting museums in Greensboro NC.
 A mix of indoor and outdoor exhibits await in the visitor center, along the footpaths and driving paths, and at each stop along the audio tour.